ieg-dhr/DigiKAR/3_PersonsMAINZ.md

+**Process of person identification and disambiguation**

+The challenges of working with (German and Latinised) person names in DigiKAR has been described in one of my blog post.
+In the process, we first experimented with a Python script that did the following:

+1) Read all names from PersonList into memory
+2) Ask user to enter a name
+3) Search for the name in PersonList
+4) Ask for confirmation
+5) On confirmation, match all variants of the name with EventList persons
+6) Show complete matches with all event info
+7) Search for similar names on user request

+To search for similarities, we calculated the name strings' Cosine Similarity, and specified, for example, that they must be at least 80% to consider a match.
+But if only 1st name and surname and once 10 first names of the person are given, the Similarity is far below that.
+If we assume that at least one last name is always present, and that it must be the last word in an n-gram, then one could match only the last names and introduce a spelling tolerance of 0.8?
+Based on this, one can make a person ambiguation script that can put life events into relation.

+If father and son have the same name and the year of birth is known for both, then we can assess whether a study period in the year YYYY concerns the father or the son.
+But here I still have the question of whether we can assign unique norm names or whether we can only work with the IDs.
+In the latter case, they must also be included in the factoid list.....
+In the first case, we could simply normalise the factoid list regularly and work only with the names.

 **Preliminary overview of persons in the data and number of (initial) events associated with them**

 So far, we have collected **48497 rows of events** (excluding reconstructed information).
 These events relate to **2566 person names** (prior to normalisation, disambiguation and ID-assignment).
 The majority of persons have less than 10 recorded biographic events.
 For some individuals, we have more than 100 entries (resulting from repeated mentions in annual lists of office holders).